Colts' Anthony Richardson: Ruled out for Sunday

-Richardson (back/foot) has been downgraded to out for Sunday's game against the Giants.
+Head coach Shane Steichen noted Friday that Richardson (back) has been ruled out for Sunday's season finale against the Jaguars.

-Richardson, who didn't practice this past week, had been listed as questionable for the contest, but following his downgrade to out, Joe Flacco is slated to start in his place.
-Per Stephen Holder of ESPN, Richardson 's current injury situation isn't expected to prevent him from playing in the Colts' regular-season finale next weekend.
+Per James Boyd of The Athletic, Steichen also relayed that veteran QB Joe Flacco will start in place of Richardson on Sunday.
+The No. 4 overall pick in the 2023 NFL Draft thus finishes his second season as a pro having completed 126 of his 264 passing attempts for 1,814 yards, with eight TDs and 12 picks to go along with 86 carries for 499 yards and six rushing scores in 11 games.
+Now that he's been deemed out for Week 18, Richardson will turn his focus to moving past his back issue and approaching the 2025 campaign healthy.

 More News